nwchemgit/nwchem-wiki/Gaussian-Basis.md

 ### tddft -- How often to peform TDDFT calculation as part of the MD simulation

-If present, the code will look for the property block and calculate the requested properties For example, tddft 5 will perform tddft calculations on the current geometry every 5 steps.
+If present, the code will look for the property block and calculate the requested properties.
+For example, tddft 5 will perform tddft calculations on the current geometry every 5 steps.

 ## Sample input